-All grace is election.
-There simply is no other kind of grace.
-If we would understand man’s true condition, and have understanding of who God is, in all his character and attributes, these things would be simple.
+All saving grace is election.
+It can not be anything different.
+If we would understand man’s true fallen condition, and have understanding of who God is in all his character and attributes, these things would be simple.
 But this also is not our topic and I move on.
 There was a remnant in the time of Elijah.
 There also was a Jewish remnant when Christ was born – Mary, Joseph, Elizabeth, Zacharias, Simeon, Anna, and others.
 The beginning of Luke’s gospel tells the beautiful testimony of this remnant preparing the way of the Lord and waiting on Jehovah.
 Here we have Anna’s testimony:

 Luke 2:36-38 (NKJV)

 “Now there was one, Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher.
 She was of a great age, and had lived with a husband seven years from her virginity; and this woman was a widow of about eighty-four years, who did not depart from the temple, but served God with fastings and prayers night and day.
 And coming in that instant she gave thanks to the Lord, and spoke of Him to all those who looked for redemption in Jerusalem.”

 The remnant at this time were all those who looked for redemption in Jerusalem.
 It was not that they felt they had redemption by the law, or in self-righteousness they had obtained life by their religion (Gal.
 3:21), but that according to the prophecies they looked for redemption from Jehovah.
 They spoke to one another concerning the hopes of Israel.